hmuendel/recursive-gotpl/README.md

 The data can be provided as yaml, json or toml files which is parsed into a go data structure and then passed to the go templating engine.
 Also all environment variables are added to the data structure under the field __env__ and then the variable name camelCased.
-Data from the input files under the key env is overriden.
+Data from the input files under the key env is overridden as a whole.
-This could be used to provide defaults but the data structures are not merged but overridden as a whole.

 #### Example
 the template file: